seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 ### VSTS permissions

 Martin Schray and Kevin Remde helped us with DevOps, but both of them needed special permissions in VSTS that took us a while to find and grant to them.
-The trick to doing this is to click the "Users" tab next to Home, which will bring you to a *"_user"* page, such as at *https://choicecare.visualstudio.com/_user*.
-Note the screenshot below:
+The trick to doing this is to click the **Users** tab next to Home, which will bring you to a *"_user"* page, such as at *[https://choicecare.visualstudio.com/_user](https://choicecare.visualstudio.com/_user).* Note the screenshot below:

 ![VSTS User Permissions]({{ site.baseurl }}/images/CCCVSTS2.png)

 ### Emulators

 When developing and testing our mobile app, sometimes it would crash unexpectedly.
 We only encountered this issue in the Android emulator.
-A workaround we found for this was to uninstall the app on the Android emulator device before re-launching.
+A workaround we found for this was to uninstall the app on the Android emulator device before relaunching.
 Simply rebuilding and deploying did not work.

 ## Conclusion